The Legend of Zelda: A Link to the Past: In other media

 A Link to the Past has been prominently represented in other Zelda-related media since its original release, chiefly the Super Smash Bros. series.
 Several music tracks from the game appear in the game on Zelda-themed stages.
 Finally, Princess Zelda's design in Super Smash Bros.
 Ultimate is partially based on her incarnation from A Link to the Past and A Link Between Worlds, replacing her previous incarnations from Ocarina of Time and Twilight Princess.

 Speedrunning

 A Link to the Past is a popular game for speedrunning.
 It had the fourth highest number of players of all games listed on Speedrun.com in 2019, though it has since fallen to a lower position.
 It is commonly run at the Games Done Quick charity marathon, where it is often considered one of the highlights of the event.
 Many speedrunners also play using A Link to the Past: Randomizer, a mod that randomizes the locations of most of the items, in an attempt to evoke the uncertainty and excitement of playing the game for the first time.

+Nintendo Switch Online

+A Link to the Past was added to Nintendo Switch Online on September 5th, 2019, along with nineteen other SNES games.
+It was included at no additional charge with the other games on the service.